olneyhymn/ulsterworldly.com/content/post/questions-i-am-asking.md

 * Starting to put together [a timeline of the theonomy movement](https://ulsterworldly.com/post/theonomy-timeline/) from the 70s to 90s.
 What are the key events?
 And what are the best sources on this topic?`
 * Are you aware of other historical (vs polemical) sources on the topic of political dessent in the RPCNA (beyond [the RPCNA Synod Minutes](http://rparchives.org/synod.html))?
 * I’m interested in the history of Presbyterianism in York County, SC.
 If anyone knows of good resources please pass them along.
-* I've been trying to find biographical information on Lorimer with 0 success.
+* I've been trying to find biographical information on early Free Church of Scotland minister John G. Lorimer with 0 success.
 If anyone has any tips, please let me know.
 * If anyone has ideas of how to get access to [Machen's articles from the PCUSA "The Presbyterian" magazine](https://www.readmachen.com/sources/presbyterian/), I'm all ears.
 * What is a good source on understanding the 17th century struggles over church government and worship in the Church of England?
 [With answers!](https://twitter.com/pres_history/status/1001477788447232000/)
 * What was the relationship between the 17th-century Ulster presbyteries and the Church of Scotland?